apache/nuttx-apps/nshlib/README.txt

   The behavior of NSH can be modified with the following settings in the configs/<board-name>/defconfig file:

+  * CONFIG_NSH_BUILTIN_APPS
+      Support external registered, "named" applications that can be executed from the NSH command line (see apps/README.txt for more information).

   * CONFIG_NSH_FILEIOSIZE
       Size of a static I/O buffer used for file access (ignored if there is no filesystem).
 Default is 1024.